DICE-Swift/dice/README.md

 }
 ```

-2. Resolving `InternalServiceType` from container when registering `InjectableServiceType` and pass it to the `InjectableService`
+2. Resolve `InternalServiceType` from container when registering `InjectableServiceType` and pass it to the `InjectableService`

 ```swift
 container.register(InjectableServiceType.self) { container in